Writing Better Prompts: How to Get More Out of AI Tools 2026

 Better: "Create a 90-day lead generation strategy for a B2B SaaS startup with a €10k monthly budget"

-Mistake 2: Not specifying an output format
+Mistake 2: Not specifying output format

-Mistake 3: Forgetting context
+Mistake 3: Forgetting Context

 Mistake: "Write a product launch post"

-Mistake 4: Not planning for iteration
+Mistake 4: Not Planning for Iteration

 Always start with "Version 1:" and ask for feedback to refine.

-The RACE model for structured prompts
+The RACE Model for Structured Prompts

 Reach - Who do you want to reach?

-Act - What action should happen?
+Act - What action should be taken?

-Convert - What is the desired result?
+Convert - What is the desired outcome?

-Engage - How do you maintain attention?
+Engage - How do you maintain engagement?

-Prompt optimization for different AI tools
+Prompt Optimization for Different AI Tools

-Use "Act as..." to clarify the role
+Use "Act as..." for role clarification

-Ask for sources with "Include sources"
+Request source attribution with "Include sources"

 For creativity: increase temperature in settings

-Claude advantages
+Claude Benefits

 Excels in long documents and analysis